trep/opentrep/README.md

 [dedicated procedure](http://github.com/machine-learning-helpers/induction-python/tree/master/installation/virtual-env),
 which works for the major Linux distributions and on MacOS.

-The procedure first installs a specific version of Python (as of end of 2018, 3.7.1) thanks to Pyenv, then install `pipenv` thanks to the `pip` utility provided with that specific Python version.
+The procedure first installs a specific version of Python (as of April of 2020, 3.8.2) thanks to Pyenv, then install `pipenv` thanks to the `pip` utility provided with that specific Python version.

 # Checking that the Python module works